act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 13

 This link, that is distinguishable by color (hue) from the other text in the same line, has a distinguishable box-shadow when it is hovered or focused.
-This example passes rule "[Inline link has distinguishable style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>